kb-dk/repository-mirror/README.md

 ## Workflow

-0. One or more responsible library user(s) register as contact person(s) in our user database: AD/LDAP
+0. One or more responsible library users register as a content providers in our user database: AD/LDAP
 1. An external repository is registered by the user who must also provide credentials for the remove git repository
-2. The user selects a named release for us to retrieve.
+2. The user selects a named release for us to retrieve, and a status (staging or production).
 3. The system queues the cloning of the repository and pulls the selected release.
 4. Upon successful cloning (3 above), the system queues loading and indexing of data
 5. If failure in 3 above, messages should be passed to those who can do something about it
-6. Upon successful loading in 4. above, the data become available in a staging environment.
+6. Upon successful loading in 4. above, the data become available in the environment selected in 2 above.
+7. If failure, go to 5.